szabgab/CPAN-Digger/README.md

 * Some of the data can change on MetaCPAN even without a new release, for example the data that comes from cpantesters and cpancover.
 * We need to be able to update the data in the json files.

-* release JSON files should be lower case as well. and they should be in metacpan/releases/HH/release-name.json
+* distribution JSON files should be lower case as well. and they should be in metacpan/distribution/HH/distribution-name.json
 * author JSON files should go into metacpan/authors/AA/author.json
 * When cloning repo lowercase the URL before cloning so we will only have lower-case addresses and folders.
 We should not be impacted by a change in case.
     * repos/github/user/repository